cubao/cmake_example/README.md

 ## On windows

+Install visual studio and cmake, (also git for windows, maybe).

-install conda and envs same as on macOS, then:
+Install conda and envs same as on macOS, then:

 ```
-make python_build_all_in_macos
+make python_build_all_in_windows
 make upload_wheels
 ```